ritonun/ritons-fractal/README.md

 - Render batch of image with zoom/dezoom

 # Work in progress
-v.0.2.0: Batch render of image and script to convert it into high-quality video format (.gif, .mp4, etc...)
+v0.2.0: Batch render of image
+v0.2.1: Upgrade of batch rendering with better input v0.2.2: script to convert batch image folder into high-quality video format (.gif, .mp4, etc...)

 # Features to come (maybe, no guarantee)
 - color parameters to generate nice looking fractal